nevillegrech/EIP-1884-full-analysis/README.md

 ## Which contracts will be affected?
 What about the one I'm currently developing?
 If your contract does not [have fallbacks which may fail with 2300 gas](https://contract-library.com/?w=FALLBACK_MAY_FAIL)) or is not [susceptible to unbounded iteration](https://contract-library.com/?w=DoS%20(Unbounded%20Operation)), then you're most probably fine.
 If it is, you may still be ok, but further investigation is necessary.
 If you would like to see whether the contract you are developing may be affected, deploy it to one of the Ethereum testnets and check your results at contract-library.com.

+Below are sample contracts with a non-zero Ether balance that are affected by the repricing of SLOAD operations, so that their fallback is no longer runnable under the `send`/`transfer` gas allowance of 2300.

 #### [KyberNetwork](https://contract-library.com/contracts/Ethereum/0x9ae49c0d7f8f9ef4b864e004fe86ac8294e20950)
 ```js